lixia/cs118-fall16/project-1.md

 - Work on your project

   All files in `~/cs118-proj1` folder on the host machine will be automatically synchronized with `/vagrant` folder on the virtual machine.
-For example, to compile your code, you can run the following commands:
+For example, to compile your code, you can run the following commands: (If you are not familiar with `make` and `Makefile`, please google them or ask TAs for help)

         vagrant ssh
         cd /vagrant